 The funds of funds seek to achieve their investment objectives by investing in, among other things, other John Hancock funds, as permitted by Section 12 of the 1940 Act (affiliated underlying funds).
 In addition, a fund that is not a fund of funds may serve as an affiliated underlying fund for one or more funds of funds.
 The funds of funds will reallocate or rebalance assets among the affiliated underlying funds (collectively, "Rebalancings") on a daily basis.
-The following discussion provides information on the risks related to Rebalancings, which risks are applicable to the affiliated underlying funds underlying funds of funds that hold affiliated underlying funds undergoing Rebalancings.
+The following discussion provides information on the risks related to Rebalancings, which risks are applicable to the affiliated underlying funds undergoing Rebalancings, as well as to those funds of funds that hold affiliated underlying funds undergoing Rebalancings.

 From time to time, one or more of the affiliated underlying funds may experience relatively large redemptions or investments due to Rebalancings, as effected by the funds of funds' Affiliated Subadvisor.
 Shareholders should note that Rebalancings may adversely affect the affiliated underlying funds.
 The affiliated underlying funds subject to redemptions by a fund of funds may find it necessary to sell securities, and the affiliated underlying funds that receive additional cash from a fund of funds will find it necessary to invest the cash.
 The impact of Rebalancings is likely to be greater when a fund of funds owns, redeems, or invests in, a substantial portion of an affiliated underlying fund.
-Rebalancings could adversely affect the performance of one or more affiliated underlying funds.
+Rebalancings could adversely affect the performance of one or more affiliated underlying funds and, therefore, the performance of one or more funds of funds.